money2020asia/riseup2026/README.md

 ## Why this exists

 We have three days, a WhatsApp group, and each other's LinkedIn.
-This board is what we build on top of that — so the conversations that started in Bangkok have somewhere to live.
+This board is what we can build on top of that so the conversations that started in Bangkok have somewhere to live.

 Not every mentor relationship will land the same way.
 Some of us are further along, some earlier.
 All of us have something to give and something to gain.
-The board makes that exchange possible without it dying in a group chat.
+The board makes that exchange possible without it fizzling out in a group chat.

 The ask is light: show up when you can, post when something is worth sharing, fill in your goals once a quarter.
-That's it.
+A consolidate growth space.

 ---